 This open problem is closely related to the Birch and Swinnerton-Dyer Conjecture for elliptic curves.
-The truth of the conjecture would follow if we knew that "Shafarevich-Tate Groups" of elliptic curves were finite.
+The truth of the conjecture would follow if we knew that "Shafarevich-Tate Groups" of certain elliptic curves are finite.

 14.3 Weak Approximation